ardorlab/MIDAS/README.md

     git clone https://github.com/ardorlab/MOF.git

+If you want to use the newly added reinforcement learning algorithms, some additional dependencies will need to be installed:

+    conda install pytorch torchvision torchaudio cpuonly -c pytorch

+    pip install stable-baselines3[extra]

 Congratulations.
 The code is now installed in your local machine.

 # Running the Code

 Enter your local MOF directory and navigate to one of the sample problems.
 Type: